How to tell kids about divorce: An age-by-age guide

 The four-year-old was silent.
 Then he said, “Who’s going to look after me?”

 This little story, related by California psychologist, mediator and author Joan B. Kelly, provides a window into the differences between adult and child experiences of divorce.
 These parents had done all the right things.
 They’d sought professional advice and tried to give their son the essential information without overwhelming him.
 Yet they failed to get across this key point, which may have seemed obvious to them, but wasn’t to him.
+In the end, they will need the help of a Family Attorney and a mediator to help them through this next step.

 How to talk to 0 to 5 year old kids about divorce: Key developmental issues